 This inspection procedure supports the review of the adequacy of a licensee corrective and preventive measures in response to a traditional enforcement violation or deviation, CAL, or Order.
 The inspector should obtain confidence through an in-office review of the licensee actions, supplemented with onsite reviews and field verifications when appropriate.
 The amount of time to perform the inspection is a function of the number of findings followed up, as well as the scope and depth of the follow-up activity.
 This procedure is implemented on an as-needed basis and can serve as a vehicle to perform follow-up on a single to multiple traditional enforcement actions.
 For power reactor licensees, this procedure will be performed on an as needed basis as part of IMC 2515 Appendix C and IMC 2201 Appendix C. For fuel cycle facility licensees, this procedure will be performed on an as needed basis as part of IMC 2600, and in conjunction with other IMC 2600 inspection procedures as deemed applicable to the enforcement action being reviewed.

+For planning purposes, the resources for completing this inspection procedure are estimated to be up to 32 hours of direct inspection effort.
+The actual inspection resources necessary to complete this inspection procedure may vary.

 92702-05 REFERENCES

 10 CFR 2.201, "Notice of Violation"